rwth-iat/PyECMA376-2/readme.md

 This package is developed by Michael Thies at the Chair of Process Control Engineering (PLT) at RWTH Aachen University.

 It is published under the terms of Apache License v2.
-See LICENSE file for details.
+See LICENSE and NOTICE files for details.